YufanWu147/Shiny-App-Survival-Analysis/README.md

 ##### 2.1 Model Results

-Providing a summary table of coefficient and hazard ratio estimates, standard errors, etc. Also calculating the log-likelihood and AIC of the model that can be used in model selection.
+Providing a summary table of coefficient and hazard ratio estimates, standard errors, etc. Log-likelihood and AIC will also be calculated and they can be used for model selection.

 ##### 2.2 Model Diagnosis